Transitioning towards a circular business

-Circularity is a key enabler to tackle climate change, reduce pollution and waste, regenerate resources, and lessen our impact on nature.
+Circularity is a key focus area in our sustainability strategy and an enabler to tackle climate change, reduce pollution and waste, regenerate resources, and lessen our impact on nature.
 Transitioning towards a circular business is a fundamental, system-wide shift that affects every aspect of the IKEA business.
 This includes the products and services we develop and offer, the materials we source, and how we enable our customers to prolong the life of IKEA products and materials.

-For IKEA, we will continue our work to achieve the key results by 2030:
+We will continue our work to achieve the following by FY30:

 - IKEA products are designed from the very beginning to be reused, repaired, refurbished and recycled, achieving an average circular fulfilment score across our entire product range of 90%, with at least half of our products scoring 100%.